AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 Close to the database or file storage for data access

 Developers have been able to server-render React components (SSR) for a long time.
 The server generates an HTML string to send to the client, **but** the JavaScript code for those same React components also had to be sent to the client and executed, so the Virtual DOM could be built from them.
-React needs **both** trees to work.
+Remember, React needs **both** trees (DOM and Virtual DOM) to work.

 This has been the balancing act for many years in web development: server-rendered HTML appears quickly, but DOM updates via client-side JavaScript let you make changes while maintaining the state of the page.